 Controlling your weight isn’t about not eating. . . it’s about eating the right kinds of foods.

-Studies show us which foods people eat who have successfully lost weight and kept it off long-term.
-It’s probably no surprise that these foods are rich in nutrients, low in calories and high in fiber and water.
+Studies show us which foods people eat when they have successfully lost weight and kept it off long-term.
+It’s probably no surprise that these foods are rich in nutrients, low in calories, and high in fiber and water.
 If your goal is reaching or maintaining a healthy weight for your body, there is a lot you can do.
 Aside from meeting your physical activity needs, getting enough sleep and controlling your stress, here are the top 50 FoodTrients foods to help support your weight:

 Almonds are an incredible food to add if you’re watching your weight.
 Studies show that almonds specifically are associated with greater reductions in weight/BMI, waist circumference, fat mass and even systolic blood pressure for people who consume them when compared to people who don’t.
 To help your weight goals, include a handful of almonds a snack daily.

 An apple a day may really keep the doctor away and keep your weight in check as well.
 Apples also 5 grams of fiber per medium-sized fruit to help you feel full as well as support cardiovascular health through decreased total and LDL/bad cholesterol.
 Studies show that people who eat more fruits and veggies experience reduce risk of long-term obesity and weight gain.
 What better reason to grab and apple for a snack today?

 There is a myth out there that bananas aren’t the healthiest fruit, but studies actually show that they’re a fantastic low-calorie food that decreases lifetime risk of obesity and weight gain.
 Bananas are absolutely packed with vitamin B6 (1/4 of the daily requirement in one serving) and make a perfect pre- or post-workout snack because they contain electrolytes like potassium to help your body replenish.
 Of course, physical activity is also linked to maintaining a healthy weight.